Simian-Web-Apps/simian-deploy-render/README.md

 Publishing your Simian Web App:
 1. Sign up at [Simian Evaluation Portal](https://evaluate.simiansuite.com/).
    (Your app will only be accessible to you.)
-1. From your Render deployment (per steps [below](#render-fastapi-web-service-as-simian-web-app-backend)), take note of:
+1. From your Render deployment, take note of:
    The _subdomain_ of your backend deployment under _.onrender.com_
    The _API Key_ (if enabled on the onrender.com webservice)
 1. In [Simian Evaluation Portal](https://evaluate.simiansuite.com/), configure and publish app [here](https://evaluate.simiansuite.com/configure_my_app/).